Celebrating Our 2026 Grantees

 Marin Center for Independent Living – San Rafael

-Mary Mathews Breast Cancer Benefits and Advocacy Program
+The Mary Mathews Breast Cancer Advocacy Project

 This program provides navigation services and care coordination for uninsured and underinsured breast cancer patients to ensure continuity of care in their diagnosis and throughout treatment and recovery.
 The program also provides emergency assistance with rent or medical premiums.